dentarg/auth0-blog/_posts/2017-02-10-java-alphabet-soup.markdown

 ## Java Community Process (JCP)

 The *Java Community Process* (JCP) is the process that formalizes and standardizes Java technologies.
 Interested parties, like developers and companies, cooperate in this process to evolve the platform.
-Most of the time, enhancements to any Java technology or introduction of new ones occur through *Java Specification Requests* (JSRs).
-But there are times that the platform evolves through *JDK Enhancement-Proposals* (JEPs).
+Enhancements to any Java technology or introduction of new ones occur through *Java Specification Requests* (JSRs).

 As an example, let's consider the introduction of the Java API for RESTful Web Services (JAX-RS) specification on *Java SE*.
 To release this specification in *Java SE 5*, Sun Microsystems—the company that created Java—issued a *JSR* to the *JCP* program, [under the number 311](https://jcp.org/en/jsr/detail?id=311#orig).
 This request defined some details like: